The truth is no matter how often the media attempts to mute our voices and discredit our influence, pop culture is irrelevant without black women.

 In her latest conversation with her favourite author, literary influencer Hena J. Bryan (some know her as Bookish Babe) asks the questions we’ve all been wanting answered.

-The Sex Lives of African Women is a safe space: it is pure, unadulterated freedom, somehow magically distilled and transformed into a 304-page book.
+The Sex Lives of African Women is a safe space: it is pure, unadulterated freedom magically distilled and transformed into a 304-page book.